PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClusteringKMeans.md

 Now, we're introduced to Cluster analysis it's time ground down these fundamental by doing a interactive workshop on the clustering algorithm.
 Open the [Cluster Analysis in Python](https://app.datacamp.com/learn/courses/cluster-analysis-in-python){:target="_blank"}.

-> You will have time to work on the Handwriting Recognition using K-Means project tomorrow in the data lab.

 ## Assignment